Commissioned by Dia Art Foundation, Gramsci Monument

-is the fourth and final work in Thomas Hirschhorn’s series of “monuments” dedicated to major writers and thinkers, which initiated in 1999 with Spinoza Monument
+is the fourth and last in Hirschhorn’s series of “monuments” dedicated to major writers and thinkers, which he initiated in 1999 with Spinoza Monument

 (Amsterdam, the Netherlands), followed by Deleuze Monument

 (Kassel, Germany, 2002).
 This fourth monument pays tribute to the Italian political theorist Antonio Gramsci (1891–1937), famous for his volume of Prison Notebooks